eliana97/ProgettoSoftware2/Rails/BillingSystem/README.md

-# What is it
+# README

-This application's purpose is to create bills from activity that the user can insert with a form.
+This README would normally document whatever steps are necessary to get the application up and running.

-# Ruby - Rails version
+Things you may want to cover:

-Ruby version 2.4.2
+* Ruby version

-Rails version 5.1.4
+* System dependencies

 * Configuration